How Binoculars Work

 Two Telescopes

-At it’s simplest form, a set of binoculars is essentially made up of two telescopes placed side-by-side.
-So to start with and to make things a little simpler, let us cut our binocular in half and first learn how a telescope works and then we will put them back together at the end:
+In its simplest form, a set of binoculars is essentially made up of two telescopes placed side-by-side.
+So to start with and to make things a little simpler, let us cut our binoculars in half and first learn how a telescope works and then we will put them back together at the end:

 Lenses, Light & Refraction

-Fundamentally how binoculars work and magnify a view is by using lenses that causes light to do something known as refraction:
+Fundamentally how binoculars work and magnify a view by using lenses that cause light to do something known as refraction:

 Through the vacuum of space, light travels in a straight line, but as it passes through different materials it changes speed.